Frachtwerk/essencium-frontend/packages/app/MIGRATION.md

 ## [?.?.? (dd.mm.yyyy)]()

 ### `src/pages/users/index.tsx`

-- add api call to load all users for filter datan in select
+- add api call to load all users for filter data in select

-### Mantine `AppShell` refactoring
+### `src/components/layouts/AuthLayout.tsx`

 - Mantines `AppShell` and linked components were refactored
   - use `useDisclosure` to toggle mobile navbar